 How Google Works

 Ads (paid results) appear first and are clearly marked.
 If there are map results, they will be shown next.
-Finally, organic (SEO/unpaid) results display.
-If you’d like to learn more about SEO, we’ve discussed some strategic aspects here and here.
+Finally, organic (SEO/unpaid) search results display.
+If you’d like to learn more about SEO, we’ve discussed some strategic aspects here.

 But how does Google determine which ads to show?
 And how do you make sure your ads are chosen?

 Google Ads (previously known as Google AdWords) works like an auction.
 After determining search queries that you would like your ad to appear for, you set a maximum bid amount that you’re willing to pay.
 However, you only pay that amount if they click your ad.
-A displayed ad that isn’t clicked costs you nothing.
+An ad that is displayed but isn’t clicked costs you nothing.
 Hence, the name Pay-Per-Click (PPC.)

 Google Ads deviate from a regular auction in a few important ways.
 First, the highest bidder doesn’t always win.
 Quality score is a ranking system that Google uses that affects which ads are shown.
 Your quality score is based on your landing page’s content and how well it matches both the search term and the search intent.